On the image of MRC fibrations of projective manifolds with semi-positive holomorphic sectional curvature: Abstract

 \section{Abstract}

 In this paper, we pose several conjectures on structures and images of maximal rationally connected fibrations of smooth projective varieties admitting semi-positive holomorphic sectional curvature.
-Toward these conjectures, we prove that the numerical dimension of images of such fibrations is zero under the assumption of the abundance conjecture.
+Toward these conjectures, we prove that the canonical bundle of images of such fibrations is not big.
+Our proof gives a generalization of Yang's solution using RC positivity for Yau's conjecture.
 As an application, we show that any compact K\"ahler surface with semi-positive holomorphic sectional curvature is rationally connected, or a complex torus, or a ruled surface over an elliptic curve.